Elystan Morgan: Welsh devolution

 Morgan campaigned heavily for Welsh devolution, as he believed that Wales should not legally be seen as a part of England.
 He believed that Cardiff should have all major governing powers over Wales, save for a few, such as the ability to go to war.

 Blasphemy laws

 On 6 March 2007, Morgan supported the abolition of the blasphemy law in the UK, quoting Richard Dawkins's description of God as "a petty, unjust, unforgiving control freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully".
 A deacon in the Presbyterian Church of Wales at Capel-y-Garn in Pen-y-garn, he was making the point that God did not need the protection of the law.

 Gay rights

-Morgan is recorded as having voted against the partial decriminalisation of homosexuality in 1967, although in 1982 he claimed that he had actually abstained.
-It's possible that Morgan's supposed votes against decriminalisation had been mistakenly added as the result of a clerical error, or alternatively that he was misremembering which way he had voted.
+Morgan is recorded as having voted against the partial decriminalisation of homosexuality in 1967, although in 1982 he claimed that he had abstained on that vote.

 Morgan later supported proposals to expand gay rights, such as the Homosexual Offences (Northern Ireland) Order 1982 and the Marriage (Same-Sex Couples) Act 2013.